Updated - Oct 15th, 2022

 Dealing with your dog’s separation anxiety

 Separation anxiety in dogs is a common behavioral concern that dog parents around the world seek help for.
 In fact, somewhere between 20% and 40% of all dogs suffer from this disorder.
 The ubiquity of this issue alleviates the stress level – neither for dogs nor for their parents.
 That’s why we’ve put together the ultimate guide for determining the symptoms of separation anxiety and finding solutions that are as easy to implement as they are effective.
-No one wants to see their dog in pain, and – with a little coaching – you don’t have to!
+No one wants to see their dog in pain, and – with some proper dog training – you don’t have to!

 Is separation anxiety in dogs preventable?

 How do you prevent or put an end to separation anxiety in dogs?
 Unfortunately, there is no quick fix or universal cure.
 That said, proper socialization training early in your dog’s life can significantly reduce or completely eradicate your dog’s separation anxiety before it becomes an ingrained behavior.
 (We’ll get more into the specifics of training a dog with separation anxiety in a bit.)